-On the day that I had those moments of clarity and relief, I made these tacos.
-The two events were most likely unrelated, but maybe just slightly linked in the cosmos?
-I had been thinking about doing a taco or something with king oyster mushrooms, but it felt a little predictable pre-superbowl.
-Then I went to the store, bought the mushrooms and tortillas, a doughnut for good measure, and now here we are.
-These vegan tacos are deceptively, weirdly meaty.
-I only say weird because I don’t typically chase after that unctuous texture with plant-based foods because it freaks me out a bit.
-The mild sweetness and soft, lightly chewy texture of king oyster mushrooms is a trip.
+I also made these tacos that day.
+Coincidence?
+The two events were most likely unrelated, but maybe just slightly linked?
+I had been thinking about doing a taco or something with king oyster mushrooms.
+These vegan tacos are deceptively meaty.
+The mild sweetness and soft, lightly chewy texture of king oyster mushrooms is an experience!
 Maybe I’m just really disconnected from animal protein, but I second guess myself when I eat these mushrooms.
 I douse them in a deep, smoky, and rich sauce that has spice, light sweetness, acidity, heft, and a sprinkle of cacao powder too.
 It’s complex and hard to stop eating.
-I know the ingredient list looks long, but most of it is pantry stuff (minus the dates and chipotle powder–but these can be had in small quantities in bulk shops).
-Let there be sauce, go team etc! ;)
+I know the ingredient list looks long, but a lot of it is pantry-friendly.

 ROASTED KING OYSTER MUSHROOM TACOS W/ CHIPOTLE CACAO SAUCE RECIPE